 - Get Help.
 Not everyone is comfortable sharing the ins and outs of their lives with a complete stranger, but therapy can be extremely helpful.
 Whether you’re attending with your spouse or solo, a counselor can help you understand what’s going on in your relationship.

 Related Content: 6 Ways to Enhance Female Sexuality While Aging

 There are also online marriage courses, such as that I am associated with, that are available to teach couples how to strengthen intimacy, boost communication, and enhance empathy.

 Not sharing a sex life with the person you vowed to spend forever can be a sad and frustrating experience – but it doesn’t have to stay that way.

 Communicate openly with your spouse about the problems you’re having.
 Marital therapy, working out together, and spending quality time together can boost your physical and emotional intimacy.

 Love our content?
 Want more information on the benefits of Marriage, Love, and Physical Intimacy?
-SIGN UP FOR OUR WEEKLY NEWSLETTER HERE
+SIGN UP FOR OUR NEWSLETTER HERE